asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Type**: `str`

-**Variants**: `Limits and requests for memory are measured in bytes.
+**Variants**: Limits and requests for `memory` are measured in bytes.
 You can express memory as a plain integer or as a fixed-point number using one of these quantity suffixes: E, P, T, G, M, k.
-You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.`
+You can also use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki

 ### `.spec.pod.containers[].resources.limits.cpu`